 Several rivers drain onto the plains which surround Oristano which has created a network of freshwater marshes and lagoons which provide the perfect habitat for flamingos.

-The best lagoons and ponds for spotting flamingos in the Oristano area are the ponds of S’ena Arrubia, Stagno di Cabras, Stagno di Mistras and Stagno di Santa Giusta.
+I’ve always had the best success spotting flamingos in the ponds of S’ena Arrubia, Stagno di Cabras, Stagno di Mistras and Stagno di Santa Giusta.